dewynl/msc-ai-capstone-project/docs/dissertation.md

 Direct generation proved fundamentally incompatible with production reliability requirements.
 Even if 80% of outputs were valid (they weren't), deploying a system with 20% catastrophic failure rate is unacceptable in educational contexts where invalid output provides no value.
 This failure prompted investigation of alternative architectures that could separate content generation from structural enforcement—leading directly to the RAG template approach.

-## A.2 Approach 2: RAG-Enhanced Template Assembly
+## A.2 Approach 2: RAG-Enhanced Template Assembly (Failed - Neural Underutilization)

 ### Architectural Pivot and Design Rationale